ImperfectHuman/rule-based-system/README.md

 ### Action

 For your system to be useful the actions will have to be tailored to it.
-All actions are loaded by the `orchestrator` using an `ActionLoader` (see below).
+All actions are passed to the `orchestrator` using an `ActionLibrary` (see below).

-An action is a class with the following methods:
+An `Action` is a class that MUST have the following methods:

 * A constructor that takes an action-specific `config` object, which MAY be specified by the `Rule` in the `KnowledgeBase`.
 If not specified `undefined`